schigh/cuelang.org/content/en/docs/about/_index.md

 machine manipulation.
 Aspects of this are:

-- make the language easy to scan and parse,
+- make the language easy to scan and parse
-- restrictions on imports,
+- place restrictions on imports
-- allow any piece of data to be split across files and generated from different sources,
+- allow any piece of data to be split across files and generated from different sources
-- define packages at the directory level,
+- define packages at the directory level
-- and of course its value and type model.
+- and of course its value and type model

 The order independence also plays a key role in this.
 It allows combining constraints from various sources without having